Baby joy and Ryder agony spark McDowell into action

-WATFORD, England Graeme McDowell has had a fruitless year in terms of victories but he appears to have re-focused on his career after experiencing family joy and golfing agony in quick succession.
+WATFORD, England (Reuters) - Graeme McDowell has had a fruitless year in terms of victories but he appears to have re-focused on his career after experiencing family joy and golfing agony in quick succession.

 The Florida-based Northern Irishman played his first event on European soil since July when he finished tied 15th at last week's Dunhill Links Championship in Scotland and is on course to do even better in the British Masters at The Grove.